AdobeDocs/workfront-learn.en/help/agile/what-is-the-scrum-methodology.md

 ## Working as a Scrum team

-Once you’ve assembled these key players, they will follow a new style of workflow for getting their work done and delivering a product to the customer.
+Once you've assembled these key players, they will follow a new style of workflow for getting their work done and delivering a product to the customer.
 Again, in comparison to traditional or waterfall methodology, they will no longer follow a linear process of coming up with a plan for a final product, then going through the steps or phases needed to deliver that product.
 Instead, Scrum teams first build a backlog.